flowerLoader/ImageRes/README.md

 # ImageRes
-Static images for the discord embed
+Static images for The Flower Patch discord to embed